Benchmark Dose Software (BMDS)

 To run the Toxicodiffusion model that is in BMDS 2.5 you will need to also install the R statistical software to your computer (http://www.r-project.org/) (Note that you do not need to install R to run any of the other BMDS Models).
 Although the toxicodiffusion model is designed to run using version 2.6.2 or later of R, issues have been noted with at least one version (version 3.0.2); EPA currently recommends using version 3.1.0 of R.

 For a complete description of the beta toxicodiffusion model contained in BMDS 2.5, download the beta toxicodiffusion model documentation file (PDF) (53 pp, 699KB, about PDF).

 Ten Berge model documentation

-- Click here to download the beta ten Berge model documentation file (PDF) (89pp, 756 KB, about PDF)
+- Click here to download the ten Berge model documentation file (PDF) (89pp, 756 KB, about PDF)

-- Click here to download the beta ten Berge model peer review comments (PDF) (26pp, 94.4 KB, about PDF)
+- Click here to download the ten Berge model peer review comments (PDF) (26pp, 94.4 KB, about PDF)

 Multitumor model documentation

-- Click here to download the beta multitumor model technical background document (PDF) (2pp, 200 KB, about PDF)
+- Click here to download the multitumor model technical background document (PDF) (2pp, 200 KB, about PDF)